One Day in a City Itinerary – Mykonos, Greece

 So I recommend that you do not spend all of your time in port there as many people are inclined to do this since itโs the only place most cruise lines will offer transportation to if youโre not doing a shore excursion.

-After a few switchbacks in the road, I was starting to think this road was leading us nowhere and we were going to end up in some weird time-continuum vortex pushing buttons a lร Lost.
+After a few switchbacks in the road, I was starting to think this road was leading us nowhere and we were going to end up wasting our time.

 It was the best decision we could have made and I strongly recommend renting a 4-wheeler or scooter to get around the island, especially if you want to head to a beach.
 The small pockets of beaches by Mykonos Town and by the port are rocky and, unfortunately, sprinkled with trash.